isomerpages/cris-nhic/_about-us/A decade of forging healthcare innovation and beyond.md

 Singapore, check out our key activities aimed at celebrating the achievements of our local healthcare ecosystem!</p>
 <p>We have an exceptional line-up of features for this celebratory occasion
-from 📙an e-book encapsulating features across Singapore's healthcare innovation and enterprise ecosystem to 🏆recognising the achievements of our ecosystem partners.</p>
+from an e-book encapsulating features across Singapore's healthcare innovation and enterprise ecosystem to recognising the achievements of our ecosystem partners.</p>
 <p>Additionally, we have also embarked on an engagement survey to shape our
 strategy moving forward to further strengthen our support for the healthcare